nrfconnect/sdk-nrf/samples/bluetooth/central_bas/README.rst

 .. include:: /includes/tfm.txt

-The sample also requires a device running a BAS Server to connect with (for example, another development kit running the :ref:`peripheral_hids_mouse` or :ref:`peripheral_hids_keyboard` sample, or a computer with a Bluetooth® Low Energy dongle and `nRF Connect for Desktop`_).
+The sample also requires a device running a BAS Server to connect with (for example, another development kit running the :ref:`peripheral_hids_mouse` or :ref:`peripheral_hids_keyboard` sample, or a computer with a Bluetooth® Low Energy dongle and the `Bluetooth Low Energy app`_).

 Overview
 ********